Although many are mystified by his mysterious moniker, Mel Carriere is a San Diego mailman who writes about the mail, among other things.

 You sir, are a gentleman & a scholar.
 I am most appreciative of this post!
 I just did an application a good 45 minutes ago and have received an email stating instructions to do the first test.
 I got into the habit of researching job reviews after being young and dumb and looking for jobs on Craigslist that were scams 90% of the time.
 (If it sounds too good to be true it usually is) ;) This has helped tremendously with the decision of whether or not I should pursue a career as a CCA.

-Mel Carriere (author) from San Diego California on October 19, 2016:
+Mel Carriere (author) from Snowbound and down in Northern Colorado on October 19, 2016:

 That's what I am hear for Jay, to teach people a dose of reality before they take the plunge.
 Professional and organized have nothing to do with the Postal Service, but you can make it work if you try.
 Thanks for reading.